Who won April's biggest contracts?

 - By Mark Hoover

-To make the list, you had to have won a contract worth more than $130 million.
+However, some huge contracts were still awarded this month, however.
+To make the top 10 list in April, you had to have won a contract worth more than $157 million.

 The top contract awards for April kicks off at number 10: